Partial inversion of the elliptic operator to speed up computation of likelihood in Bayesian inference: Hierarchical domain decomposition (HDD) method

+The hierarchical domain decomposition (HDD) method \cite{MYPHD} combines the weak formulation, the finite element method (FEM), and the recursive domain decomposition method to obtain a fast and efficient algorithm for computing the partial inverse and a part of the solution (without computing the complete solution).
+This method was introduced by Hackbusch in 2002 and later on developed in \cite{MYPHD, HDDdoc, Hackbusch2012, FlorianDiss, HackHMBook}.

+HDD computes the solution operators $\mathcal{F}_h$ and $\mathcal{G}_h$ in Eq.~\ref{eq:oper_represent2}, which after applying to the boundary condition and the right-hand side give us the solution.

-We combine hierarchical matrix techniques (Hackbusch, 1999) and domain decomposition methods to obtain fast and efficient algorithm for computing partial inverse, i.e. operators $\mathcal{F}$ and $\mathcal{G}$ in Eq.~\ref{eq:oper_represent2}.
-Later we use this partial inverse for computing the solution in a subdomain, in a point, the mean value over a subdomain, a functional $F(u)$.
-We call this method the hierarchical domain decomposition (HDD) method \cite{MYPHD}.
-This method was introduced by Hackbusch (Multiscale Workshop, MPI, Leipzig 2002) and later on developed in \cite{MYPHD, HDDdoc, Hackbusch2012, FlorianDiss, HackHMBook}.
-We formulated the main idea of the method in Section~\ref{sec:mainidea}.
-We define the hierarchical domain decomposition tree (see Fig.~\ref{fig:HDD_th2}) in Section~\ref{sec:notationHDD}, give definitions of the boundary-to-boundary mappings ($\Psi^g$) in Section~\ref{sec:Psi}, domain-to-boundary ($\Psi^f$) mappings in Section~\ref{sec:Phi}, boundary-to-interface ($\Phi^g$) and domain-to-interface ($\Phi^f$) mappings which are essential for the definition of the HDD method in Section~\ref{sec:Phi}.
+Below in this section we define the main components of the HDD method - the hierarchical domain decomposition tree (see Fig.~\ref{fig:HDD_th2}) in Section~\ref{sec:notationHDD}, the boundary-to-boundary mappings ($\Psi^g$) in Section~\ref{sec:Psi}, domain-to-boundary ($\Psi^f$) mappings in Section~\ref{sec:Phi}, boundary-to-interface ($\Phi^g$) and domain-to-interface ($\Phi^f$) mappings which are essential for the definition of the HDD method in Section~\ref{sec:Phi}.